-The Mirai’s maximum driving range in pure electric mode is 312 miles with a full tank of fuel of hydrogen, 21% further than the Kona Electric’s 258 mile range.
-After it exhausts its range, the Mirai can then refuel in five minutes, while the Kona Electric has to recharge for 54 minutes for only a 80% charge at a specially configured quick charge station not available in most areas.
+The Mirai’s maximum driving range in pure electric mode is 312 miles, 21% further than the Kona Electric’s 258-mile range.
+After it exhausts its hydrogen, the Mirai can refuel in minutes at a hydrogen dueling station, while the Kona Electric has to recharge for 54 minutes for only an 80% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 9 hours and 35 minutes.

 The Mirai stops shorter than the Kona Electric:

 For a smoother ride and more stable handling, the Mirai’s wheelbase is 7.1 inches longer than on the Kona Electric (109.5 inches vs. 102.4 inches).